lleewwiiss/Distributed-Tensorflow-Template/README.md

 --------------
 This script will allow you to simulate a distributed training environment locally on as many GPUs as your machine has.
 In order to do this you must split the GPUs into workers, masters and parameter servers.
 GPUs can be allocated to each of these types.
-Here is an example using 3 GPUs:
+Here is an example using 3 GPUs.
+[Train distributed GPU](train_local_dist.sh)
 ```markdown
 config="
 {